dotnet/runtime/src/libraries/System.Text.Json/docs/ThreatModel.md

 #### Mitigations

-There are no known mechanisms by where crafting JSON can cause runtime complexities such the deserializer doing more work than the adversary had to do.
+There is no known way to craft JSON that can cause the deserializer to do more work than the adversary had to do.
 That is, given a payload of length _n_ bytes, the total amount of work performed and memory allocated by `Utf8JsonReader` and `JsonSerializer.Deserialize` will be bounded by `O(n)`.
 There are no unmitigated `O(n^2)` or higher complexity algorithms in the deserialization routines.

 ### Threat: Loading `System.Type`s based on untrusted user data

 Loading unintended types may have significant consequences, whether the type is malicious or just has security-sensitive side effects.
-A type may contain exploitable security vulnerability, perform security-sensitive actions in its instance or `static` constructor, have a large memory footprint that facilitates DoS attacks, or may throw non-recoverable exceptions.
+A type may contain an exploitable security vulnerability, perform security-sensitive actions in its instance or `static` constructor, have a large memory footprint that facilitates DoS attacks, or may throw non-recoverable exceptions.
 Types may have `static` constructors that run as soon as the type is loaded and before any instances are created.
 For these reasons, it is important to control the set of types that the deserializer may load.

 From the perspective of the serializer, this means that deserializing `System.Type` instances from JSON input is dangerous.
 Similarly, unrestricted polymorphic deserialization via type metadata in JSON, where a string representing the specific type to create is passed to an API such as `Type.GetType(string)`, is dangerous.